Council of All Beings – Point Reyes

 Sit beside our more-than-human kin and speak on behalf of the wider web of life so their grief, gifts and messages may be heard and honored.

-What is the Council of All Beings?
+What is the Council?

 Irene Rodriguez is a singer, facilitator, and eco-artist devoted to weaving connection between the human and more-than-human worlds.
 Rooted in practices like the Work That Reconnects, eco-therapy, somatics, and expressive arts, her work invites integration within ourselves, with each other, and with the environment through creativity, presence, and practices of interbeing.
 She aims to create spaces where deep listening, imagination, and reverence become pathways to belonging, wellness, and planet care.